nadavq/NiceProj/README.md

 The runtime complexity cannot be improved more than that because in each case we will have to go through each line in the file in order to check if the current id has already entered on that date.

-The solution assumes that the dates in the file are in ascending order by line.
-If not, i would have implemented a map where the date is the key and the set is the value and searched the map for the requested date.